dcernst/dcernst.github.io/teaching/mat526s19/syllabus.md

 Any changes to this syllabus made during the term will be properly communicated to the class.

 <div class="alert alert-info" role="alert">
 <i class="far fa-hand-peace"></i>&nbsp; Portions of "Presentations and Participation" are adapted from <a href="http://www2.kenyon.edu/Depts/Math/schumacherc/public_html/" class="alert-link">Carol Schumacher's</a> <i>Chapter Zero Instructor Resource Manual</i>.
-The first paragraph of "An Inquiry-Based Approach" is borrowed from <a href="https://gist.github.com/RobertTalbert/7854aadbdfca232dbdda" class="alert-link">Robert Talbert</a>.
+The first and fourth paragraphs of "An Inquiry-Based Approach" are borrowed from <a href="https://gist.github.com/RobertTalbert/7854aadbdfca232dbdda" class="alert-link">Robert Talbert</a> and <a href="https://thalestriangles.blogspot.com/2018/12/an-ibl-preface.html" class="alert-link">Joshua Bowman</a>, respectively.
 The "Rights of the Learner" were adapted from a similar list written by <a href="https://embracinglifewithmajorrevisions.wordpress.com/2017/07/12/rights-of-the-learner-an-introduction/" class="alert-link">Crystal Kalinec-Craig</a>.
 The first paragraph of "Commitment to the Learning Community" is a modified version of statement that <a href="http://www.unco.edu/nhs/mathematical-sciences/faculty/bagley.aspx" class="alert-link">Spencer Bagley</a> has in his syllabi.
 Lastly, I've borrowed a few phrases here and there from <a href="http://www.users.csbsju.edu/~bbenesh/" class="alert-link">Bret Benesh</a>.
 </div>